 Shift workers and public holidays

-- be paid at least time and a half for the hours you work that fall on the public holiday, and
+You’ll be paid at least time and a half for the hours you work on a public holiday.
+You’ll also get a day in lieu (alternative holiday) if it’s a day you usually work.

-If you work shifts that cross over 2 days, you can ask your employer to transfer the public holiday to cover your entire shift.
-Your employer doesn't have to agree.
+You can ask your employer to transfer the public holiday so it covers your whole shift.
+Your employer does not have to agree.